radicalbit/NSDb/docs/RestApis.md

 # Query APIs

-Retrieve data from nsdb according to a provided query string.
+Allow data retrieval from Nsdb according to a provided query.

 **URL** : `/query`